-Membership Definition Define Members by User Location Configure this Identification Profile to apply to: Local Users Only, Remote Users Only, or Both.
+Membership Definition Define Members by User Location Configure this Identification Profile to apply to: Local Users Only, Remote Users Only , or Both .
 This selection affects the available authentication settings for this Identification Profile.
 Define Members by Subnet Enter the addresses to which this Identification Profile should apply.
 You can use IP addresses, CIDR blocks, and subnets.
 Note If nothing is entered, the Identification Profile applies to all IP addresses.
-Define Members by Protocol Select the protocols to which this Identification Profile should apply; select all that apply: • HTTP/HTTPS - Applies to all requests that use HTTP or HTTPS as the underlying protocol, including FTP over HTTP, and any other protocol tunneled using HTTP CONNECT. • Native FTP - Applies to native FTP requests only.
-SOCKS - Applies to SOCKS Policies only
+Define Members by Protocol Select the protocols to which this Identification Profile should apply; select all that apply: • HTTP/HTTPS - Applies to all requests that use HTTP or HTTPS as the underlying protocol, including FTP over HTTP, and any other protocol tunneled using HTTP CONNECT. • Native FTP - Applies to native FTP requests only. • SOCKS - Applies to SOCKS Policies only

-Define Members by Machine ID

-- Do Not Use Machine ID in This Policy The user is not identified by machine ID. - Define User Authentication Policy Based on Machine ID The user is identified primarily by machine ID.
+Define Members by Machine ID • Do Not Use Machine ID in This Policy - The user is not identified by machine ID. • Define User Authentication Policy Based on Machine ID - The user is identified primarily by machine ID.
 Click the Machine Groups area to display the Authorized Machine Groups page.
 For each group you want to add, in the Directory Search field, start typing the name of the group to add and then click Add.
 You can select a group and click Remove to remove it from the list.
 Click Done to return to the previous page.

-Click the Machine IDs area to display the Authorized Machines page.

-In the Authorized Machines, field, enter the machine IDs to associate with the policy then click Done.
+Click the Machine IDs area to display the Authorized Machines page In the Authorized Machines, field, enter the machine IDs to associate with the policy then click Done.
 Note Authentication using Machine ID is supported only in Connector mode and requires Active Directory.

-Advanced

-Expand this section to define additional membership requirements.

-Proxy Ports - Specify one or more proxy ports used to access the Web Proxy.
+Advanced Expand this section to define additional membership requirements. • Proxy Ports - Specify one or more proxy ports used to access the Web Proxy.
 Enter port numbers separated by commas.
 For explicit forward connections, the proxy port is configured in the browser.
 For transparent connections, this is the same as the destination port.
 Defining identities by port works best when the appliance is deployed in explicit forward mode, or when clients explicitly forward requests to the appliance.
-Defining identities by port when client requests are transparently redirected to the appliance may result in some requests being denied.

-• URL Categories - Select user-defined or predefined URL categories.
+Defining identities by port when client requests are transparently redirected to the appliance may result in some requests being denied. • URL Categories - Select user-defined or predefined URL categories.
 Membership for both is excluded by default, meaning the Web Proxy ignores all categories unless they are selected in the Add column.

-If you need to define membership by URL category, only define it in the Identity group when you need to exempt from authentication requests to that category.

-• User Agents - Defines policy group membership by the user agent (applications such as Firefox or Chrome Web browsers) used in the client request.
-You can select some commonly defined browsers, or define your own using regular expressions.

-Choose whether this policy group should apply only to the selected user agents, or to any user agent that is not in the list of selected agents.
+If you need to define membership by URL category, only define it in the Identity group when you need to exempt from authentication requests to that category. • User Agents - Defines policy group membership by the user agents found in the client request.
+You can select some commonly defined agents, or define your own using regular expressions.
+Also specify whether these user-agent specifications are inclusive or exclusive.
+In other words, whether membership definition includes only the selected user agents, or specifically excludes the selected user agents

-- Overview of Acquire End-User Credentials, page 5-1 - Managing Web Requests Through Policies Task Overview, page 10-2
+- Overview of Acquire End-User Credentials, page 5-1 - Managing Web Requests Through Policies Task Overview, page 10-3